 - She never loses sight of the big picture.
 So many books about productivity and organization get lost in the process.
 It becomes an end in itself.

 Crystal never does this.
 She writes from a values-based perspective.
-Everything she shares is designed to help you make room for what matters most—to you.
+Everything she shares is designed to help you make room for what really matters—to you.

 - She provides perspective and hope.
 Crystal didn’t figure it all out at once.
 Like me, when she tried to get control of her life, she over-dialed it.
 She got too obsessive and too controlling.